yiisoft/translator/README.md

 echo $translator->getLocale();
 ```

-### Get a new Translator instance with a locale to be used by default in case locale isn't specified explicitly.
+### Get a new Translator instance with a locale to be used by default in case locale isn't specified explicitly

 ```php
 $newDefaultLocale = 'de-DE';
 echo $translator->withLocale($newDefaultLocale);
 ```

-### Get a new Translator instance with a category to be used by default in case category isn't specified explicitly.
+### Get a new Translator instance with a category to be used by default in case category isn't specified explicitly

 ```php
 $newDefaultCategoryId = 'module2';